CliffS/ikea-tradfri/README.md

 A library to access the Ikea Trådfri lighting system without needing to call a separate binary

-Please note that this library should be considered as an early beta currently.
-Things may change.
-They may even start working.

 ## Example

 Currently the examples are in Coffeescript.
-I will add Javascript examples later.
+I may add Javascript examples later.
 Coffeescript is not necessary to be able to use this library, it will work with any language that transpiles to Javascript.